How to Get Over Your Fear of the Markets

 - Fear that that stocks have soared too high, and that markets will eventually correct.

 - Fear that, as an individual investor, there’s simply no competing with the pros.

 Add them all up, and you’re really talking about one big fear: Fear of losing money.

 The problem is, if you don’t invest, you're losing money anyway!
-If you're stuffing your money into a bank savings or money market account, you’re getting about 0.5% interest; a 2-year CD might get you annual returns around 1.3%.
+If you're stuffing your money into a bank savings or money market account, you’re getting about 0.5 percent interest; a 2-year CD might get you annual returns around 1.3 percent.
 Either way, it's not enough to keep pace inflation and taxes: The purchasing power of your socked away money will be worth less next year than it is this year, and even less the year after that.

 That’s why this is one fear it literally pays to overcome.
 Here are a few suggestions on how to get over your fear and start seeing some real returns.

 Put your money in little by little, and don’t check on it too much.

 Say you invested $100, and the next day you lost $4.
 It’s a letdown.
 Then, the next day, you gain $4.30.
 The gain of 30 more cents doesn’t compensate for the feeling of losing the original $4.
 That’s a phenomenon called “loss aversion,” which behavioral finance experts have documented to show that humans hate losing more than we enjoy gaining (twice as much, in fact.)
 For that reason, it’s important to remember that the market experiences ups and downs, good and bad days.
 If you look too much at your losses and gains, it could discourage you.